vighneshiyer/vighneshiyer.com/content/research/ideas_and_directions/the_next_dec_and_hci_breakthrough.md

   - The focus should be on the continuous capturing of your life, incorporating visual and audio cues
   - e.g. after seeing ASV's Haas talk, I just want a transcript and summary, just give it to me! some photos too perhaps
   - The glasses should sample the camera every now and then and then give me a report on how I spent my day.
 No need for all this random metrics software, just tell me based on what you see!
 How much time do I spend reading?
 What things am I reading about?
 What route did I walk today and is it special in any way?

+- All the past HCI innovations have been 'active' on the part of the user.
+There was a new screen added for each one, or a new input modality.
+  - The keyboard, the analog and then laser mouse, multi-monitor setups, iPod (compact storage and scroll wheel), iPhone (usable touchscreen), Apple Watch (wearables, Oura / Garmin / Whoop are also here, but don't target the same audience as the Apple watch), iPad (desktop/mobile converged compute, actually iPad doesn't accomplish this lol but Samsung DEX does), M-series laptops (lol basically everything that matters in its final engineered and perfected form comes from Apple), Apple vision pro (the best AR headset in the market), LLM-based agents / chatbots, Neuralink implants
+  - Some people are talking about new modalities (e.g. gestures or voice or brain waves) or new screens (via AR glasses or contacts or via the Humane Pin's laser projector).
+But none of these make sense to me.
+They are all 'active' modalities or add new distractions to your life.
+  - https://chatgpt.com/share/67f0239d-7d3c-8004-a095-5c2a8ffa830f (seems reasonable about the future actually, language-driven interfaces for normies)
+- The next revolution will be 'passive' and 'anti-technological' to some degree
+  - The daylight computer is an example of this.
+New wave of proliferation of eInk devices (e.g. boox palma) are another example.
+  - It could have a new form factor (e.g. the humane pin or 'smart' contacts) but more likely it will be an enhanced version of an existing form factor.
+  - It will enable global observation of your life and all your experiences throughout the day, learn your routine and what you're up to, and help you improve your own life!
+- OS and app control revolution
+  - I discussed this above, this can occur simultaneously
+- Then the glasses / passive observer revolution
+  - Watching over your shoulder already has very good effects, imagine a God watching you constantly!
+But critically, privacy will never be more important.
+No one will trust Meta or Google with this kind of product, only Apple can be spared possibly due to their insistence on on-device compute (for your device cluster, which includes your phone, airpods, iPad, and Macbook, the actual compute can be distributed across this cluster of devices, not performed on the glasses).
+  - When I see it this way, only Apple has all the pieces to make this vision a reality.
+Others will have to rely on 3rd party integrations and it will be flaky and non-comprehensive.